mattmuroya/hawaii-state-parks-api/README.md

 parks, monuments, and recreation areas by island.

-_**Note:** Park data and description copy for this API was collected from https://dlnr.hawaii.gov/dsp.
-This API is not maintained by or affiliated with the Hawaii DLNR or Division of State Parks in any way._
+_**Note:** Park data and description copy for this API was collected from https://dlnr.hawaii.gov/dsp/.
+This API is not maintained by nor affiliated with the Hawaii DLNR or Division of State Parks in any way._

 [SwaggerUI Demo](https://hawaii-state-parks-api.herokuapp.com/)

 ## **`GET:`** /parks

-Get a list of parks filtered by activities and island.
+Returns a list of parks with park names, IDs, descriptions, activities, location (island), and a URL to the park's DNLR page.
+Optionally, you can provide query parameters to filter results by activities and by island.
+If you do not provide any query parameters, the request returns a complete list of all parks data.

 ### Query Parameters